Back Updated: 2025-10-22 Statistical Simulation, Wei Li

 3. Trace Plot: The plot of the values generated from the metropolis algorithm against the iteration number.
 Check:

-1. The chain doesn’t get stuck in a certain area of space.
+1. The chain does not become trapped in a specific region of the state space.

 4. “ACF” Autocorrelation Function: Calculate the “lag-\(j\) sample covariance” as \[\hat\gamma_j = \frac{1}{T}\sum_{t=j+1}^T(x^{(t)}-\bar x)(x^{(t-j)}-\bar x)\] and the “lag-\(j\) sample autocorrelation” as \(\hat{\rho}_j = \hat\gamma_j/\hat\gamma_0\).
 Then plotting autocorrelation \(\hat{\rho}_j\) v.s. the lag index (\(j\)), relatively high values would indicate a high degree of correlation between draws and therefore, slow mixing.